-Roberta S. Jacobson is a Senior Advisor at Albright Stonebridge Group, where she draws on more than 30 years of distinguished diplomatic experience to advise clients of the firm’s Latin America practice.
+Roberta S. Jacobson is Founding Partner at Dinámica Americas, where she draws on more than 30 years of distinguished diplomatic experience.
 She recently served as Special Assistant to the President and Coordinator for the Southwest border on the White House National Security Council.
 She is Chair of the MPI Board of Trustees.

 From May 2016 until May 2018, she served as U.S. Ambassador to Mexico, where she oversaw the U.S.-Mexico bilateral relationship and managed a broad array of issues, including trade and investment, security and immigration, the environment, and human rights.

 Her senior-level U.S. government experience also included serving as Assistant Secretary of State for Western Hemisphere Affairs; Deputy Assistant Secretary of State for Canada, Mexico, and NAFTA; Director of the State Department’s Office of Mexican Affairs; and Deputy Chief of Mission at the U.S. Embassy in Peru.
 In the Bureau of Western Hemisphere Affairs, she also served as Director of the Office of Policy Planning and Coordination and as coordinator for Cuban affairs.

 Earlier in her career, she worked at the United Nations’ Center for Social Development and Humanitarian Affairs.

 Ambassador Jacobson was a Fall 2018 Pritzker Fellow at the Institute of Politics at the University of Chicago, where she taught a seminar on “Big Issues in Latin America.”
 She is regularly interviewed on Latin American business and politics in outlets including Axios, CNN, NBC, National Public Radio, The New York Times, Reuters, and The Washington Post.